The DSAI Consumer Code of Practice

 “the Board” is made up of an elected representative from each DSAI member company

-"direct seller" means any person involved in direct selling in any capacity;
+"direct seller" means any natural or legal person involved in direct selling in any capacity;

-"direct selling" means the direct selling of consumer products either in the home or away from normal retail premises by which a salesperson either: demonstrates the product or presents a product catalogue; or, collects an order; or arranges for the delivery of the products; or collects payment for the product or arranges for credit;
+"direct selling" means the direct selling of consumer products either in the home or away from normal retail premises by which a salesperson either: demonstrates the product, either physically or digitally, or presents a product catalogue; or, collects an order; or arranges for the delivery of the products; or collects payment for the product or arranges for credit;

 “EEA” means the European Economic Area;